-The chromosome analysis studies involve culturing of living cells; therefore, turnaround times given represent average times which are subject to multiple variables.
-After specimen receipt, results are generally available in an average of 14 days with 7-14 additional days required for microarray.
+The chromosome analysis studies involve culturing of living cells; therefore, turnaround times given represent average times, which are subject to multiple variables.

 When the result of Chromosome Analysis is either "no growth" or "normal," then Genomic Microarray testing will be added.
 Additional charges apply.